 We need to be careful, though, to distinguish between larger respiratory droplets and smaller aerosolized particles.
 The former is recognized universally to be the primary mode of transmission.
 The latter is a theoretical possibility in community settings but has only been documented in “superspreader” events where people were gathered in close contact with each other for an extended duration.

-For example, in March, 53 members of a 122-member choir in Washington state were confirmed or presumed to have developed COVID-19, after attending a choir practice.
-A CDC investigation concluded that transmission occurred through aerosolized viral particles.
+For example, 53 members of a 122-member choir in Washington state were confirmed or presumed to have developed COVID-19 after 61 of them attended a choir practice on March 10.
+A CDC investigation concluded that transmission may have occurred through aerosolized viral particles.
 Dose and duration of exposure is a risk factor for more serious illness, and increased volume increases the amount of aerosols, so an infected person singing or talking loudly in face-to-face contact with others runs the risk of spreading the virus to them.

-The spread of the virus by such means requires “unique activities and circumstances”—like 122 choir members standing in line shoulder-to-shoulder and singing loudly together for a long time.
+The spread of the virus by such means requires “unique activities and circumstances”—like 61 choir members sitting closely together and singing loudly together for a long time.
 The CDC drew the conclusion that people in the community setting should maintain six feet of separation and wear cloth face coverings if social distancing cannot be maintained.

 That’s an important “if”.
 Here in Michigan, as in other states, the mask-wearing order is accompanied by an order to maintain six feet of social distancing and an order to stores to limit the number of people allowed inside based on floor space.
 How does that make any sense?
 The mask-wearing order might arguably make some sense if the other orders weren’t in place, but even then not as a universal measure.
 Again, the individual circumstances matter.